Tips for keeping the kids entertained with Nintendo Switch Lite

 Enter the Nintendo Switch Lite.
 The Switch Lite is the Nintendo Switch’s more pocket-friendly cousin- both in terms of its size and its impact on your wallet!
 Want to know more?
-We’ll run through the three things that make the Nintendo Switch Lite good for kids this summer.
+Check out our review video below or read on to find the three things that make the Nintendo Switch Lite good for kids this summer.

 Take it everywhere

 In the car, on a playdate, by the seaside, at the airport- this list could go on and on, but we think you get the gist.
 The Switch Lite is the ultimate portable console.
 It can slip easily into a rucksack and at 227g, the kids can carry it themselves no problem.
 And with integrated controls, there are no extra controllers or fiddly bits to get left behind by mistake.

 Worried about running out of juice?
 The Switch Lite has a six hour battery life with most games.
 That’s enough to keep the kids occupied for most long car rides or train journeys.

 Pro tip: Save yourself a surprise by checking on your Switch Lite’s battery.
 To see how much power you’ve got left, hold the home button and pop-up will appear.
 Or you can keep tabs on it at all times by turning on the battery widget on the home screen.
 Just go to system settings > system > console battery % and switch it on.